arashnm80/arashnm80.github.io/handbook.md

 ### Information, Data, Ideas, Tools
 #### Scrawled mind
 ### More Detailed Bigger Pictures
+- put myself in place of richest and poorest, youngest and oldest, happiest and most depressed people and try to feel and think what they do.
 ### Stress
 #### Infinite opportunities are lost every second
 ### انتحاری باش [🎵](https://open.spotify.com/track/2Xtsv7BUMrNodQWH2JPOc0)